billthefighter/pydantic2django/docs/how_it_works/ingestor_strict_and_contract.md

 The `time` field is required for hypertables.
 Enforcing it only when the model inherits a Timescale base avoids over-constraining standard models that may have optional timestamps.
 The ingestor still remaps common aliases (e.g., `creationTime`, `timeStamp`, etc.) into `time` for convenience, but only Timescale models must provide it.

+### Interaction with generator demotion

+- Non-strict default behavior: During generation, types that lack a direct time/date field are demoted to `dimension` even if their name/list scoring would otherwise classify them as hypertables.
+This prevents runtime `TimeseriesTimestampMissingError` for metadata/container types (e.g., MTConnect `Header`, `Agent`).
+- Strict mode: When `timescale_strict=True` on the generator, any type classified as a hypertable that lacks a direct time/date field causes generation to fail with a clear message, prompting schema/override correction rather than deferring to ingestion-time errors.

 ### Failure messages and remediation

 On failures, you’ll see a compact summary including the affected model and missing fields.
 Recommended steps: